What is RCS messaging, and how can it improve CX?

 Request and send payments, tickets, and more

-RCS messaging makes it simple to handle transactions via text message, too.
-With RCS messaging, users don’t have to click on a separate website or download a separate app to make a purchase or access receipts, tickets, and other documents.
-This provides added convenience and minimizes unnecessary friction on the path to purchase.
+RCS messaging makes it simple to handle transactions via text message.
+Users don’t have to click on a separate website or download a different app to make a purchase or access receipts, tickets, and other documents.

-There are numerous ways to use RCS messaging for managing transactions.
 For instance, concert venues can send admission tickets through text rather than through email or a separate app.
-Similarly, airlines can send boarding passes via text, saving travelers from having to download another app.
+And airlines can send boarding passes via text.

-All in all, RCS allows for a simple, unified customer experience.
-Luckily, getting started with RCS messaging is easy and only takes a few minutes.
+RCS messaging makes for an effortless, unified customer experience.
+Luckily, getting started with RCS messaging is simple and takes only a few minutes.

 “It’s a very easy channel to implement on,” Langlois says.
-“It has a lot of really nice features that a lot of people don’t expect from a world similar to SMS.”
+“It has really nice features that a lot of people don’t expect from a world similar to SMS.”